Romancing SaGa 2: Synopsis

-In the backstory of Romancing SaGa 2, a group of seven warriors dubbed the Seven Heroes who saved the world from monster invasions but vanished immediately afterwards.
+In the backstory of Romancing SaGa 2 there was a group of seven warriors, dubbed the Seven Heroes, who saved the world from monster invasions but vanished immediately afterwards.
 After a millennium, the Seven Heroes have returned, but are now corrupted by dark powers and begin attacking the continent.
 Leon, ruler of Avalon, begins a campaign against the Seven Heroes which is passed down to his younger son Gerard after he dies, then on to subsequent heirs named by each ruler and inheriting their abilities through a special spell.
 Over time, Avalon expands into an empire, with its ruler and a chosen group of warriors killing each of the Seven Heroes.

 When six of the seven are defeated and the final Emperor or Empress takes power, it is revealed that the Seven Heroes faced up to this point were copies, and the seventh copy has gone to protect the Heroes' original bodies.
 The final Emperor or Empress, whose inheritance magic has worn off, defeats first the final copy, then the true Seven Heroes.
 The story is bookended by a minstrel retelling the game's events and concluding that the Empire of Avalon was turned into a commonwealth after the Seven Heroes' defeat; the still-living Emperor or Empress listens to the minstrel.
-Later versions of Romancing SaGa 2 include an optional dungeon revealing that the Seven Heroes were betrayed by their people the Ancients due to fear of the power they gained by absorbing monsters with an earlier version of the inheritance spell, returning from the realm of monsters to exact revenge on the Ancients.
+Later versions of Romancing SaGa 2 include an optional dungeon revealing that the Seven Heroes were betrayed by their people, the Ancients, due to fear of the power they gained by absorbing monsters with an earlier version of the inheritance spell, returning from the realm of monsters to exact revenge on the Ancients.